 Review process: Your application will be reviewed internally and you will be guided through the application process, which may take several weeks.

-Departmental approval: The Head of Research Facilitation will obtain departmental approval for completed applications; this is required prior to submission of applications to Research Services for institutional approval.
+Departmental approval: The Head of Research Facilitation will provide departmental approval for completed applications; this is required prior to submission of applications to Research Services for institutional approval.

-Institutional approval: After receiving departmental approval, completed applications are then submitted to Research Services for institutional approval.
+Institutional approval: Following receipt of departmental approval, completed applications are submitted to Research Services for institutional approval.
 Research Services require five working days to process applications for institutional approval, which is the last stage before applications are submitted to the funding body.

 Standard grant funding applications